 About Christchurch

-The city suffered a series of earthquakes between September 2010 and January 2012, with the most destructive of them occurring at 12.51 p.m. on Tuesday, 22 February 2011, in which 185 people were killed and thousands of buildings across the city collapsed or suffered severe damage.
-By late 2013, 1,500 buildings in the city had been demolished, leading to an ongoing recovery and rebuilding project.
+The city suffered a series of earthquakes from September 2010, with the most destructive occurring on 22 February 2011, in which 185 people were killed and thousands of buildings across the city suffered severe damage, with a few central city buildings collapsing, leading to ongoing recovery and rebuilding projects.
+The city later became the site of a terrorist attack targeting two mosques on 15 March 2019.